Emilie Goldblum: Post-gymnastics career

-In the film Valerian and the City of a Thousand Planets, Livingston was a body double for Rihanna performing Bubble's pole dance scene.
-She was also a body double for Emma Stone's aerial work in La La Land.
+Goldblum works as a contortionist as well as an aerialist.
+In the film Valerian and the City of a Thousand Planets, Goldblum was a body double for Rihanna performing Bubble's pole dance scene.
+She was also a body double for Emma Stone in La La Land.

 Personal life

-She was born to a Canadian father and a French mother.
-Livingston married American actor Jeff Goldblum on 8 November 2014.
+She was born to a Canadian father and a French mother and holds dual citizenship.
+Her older sister danced at the National Ballet of Canada.

+Goldblum married American actor Jeff Goldblum on 8 November 2014.
 They have two sons together, born in 2015 and 2017.